SOME INVENTIONS MADE SINCE 1948

 By Tim Lambert

 There were many improvements in transport after 1948.
 The breathalyzer was invented in 1954.
 A Swede named Nils Bohlin developed the three-point seat belt in 1959.
-The first hovercraft was launched in 1959.
+The hovercraft was invented in 1955.
 Jet passenger aircraft were introduced in 1949.

 Meanwhile medicine made great advances after 1948.
-In 1954 Dr Jonas Salk invented a vaccine for poliomyelitis.
-The first pacemaker was made in 1958.
+In 1953 Dr Jonas Salk announced he had a vaccine for poliomyelitis.
 The first kidney transplant was in 1963.
 The first heart transplant was performed in 1967.
 The first artificial heart was installed in 1982.
 The first heart and lung transplant was performed in 1987.

 The laser was invented in 1960.
 In 1964 it was used in eye surgery for the first time.

 Meanwhile the invention of fiber optics in the 1950s made possible the development of endoscopes in the 1960s.

 Contraceptive pills became available in Britain in 1961.
 Treatment for infertility also improved in the late 20th century.
 The first test tube baby was born in 1978.